francescogarbin/makefiles/README.md

 Plain, simple makefiles that serve as a foundation to firestart new projects.
 With time and as projects grow, we accept complexity to increase, but I want to start plain and simple.
 I want projects to start intelligible in every aspect, even in obscure makefiles.

 ## What are these makefile doing?
-They build the app contained in the <pre>src</pre> folder.
-The makefiles compile and build a silly command line app, <code>args-echo</code>, that dumps its entered arguments on the command line.
-While the output ain't fancy, it has been clearly over-engineered to increase the scope of the makefile.
+They build the app contained in the <code>src</code> folder: a simple command line app, named <code>args-echo</code>, that dumps its entered arguments on the command line.

+While the output ain't fancy and it's mission predictable, the code in src has been clearly over-engineered for such a simple task with the clear objective to increase the use cases for using make and the makefiles listed in this repo.
+Such a siple app is, in fact, built out of 3 (!)
+C files and two headers.

 A <code>main()</code> function in main.c calls two functions sparsed in two distinct .c files: <code>count_args.c</code> and <code>list_args.c</code>.